Evexi/Evexi/docs/fs/index.md

 ### DOWNLOAD

 Download’s the requested file.
-Download only supports the following file types .html, .jpg, .jpeg & .png.
+Download only supports the following file types .html, .jpg, .jpeg, .png & .mp4.
 If an unsupported URL is provided the download assume it's a HTML type.

 NOTE: It is not necessary to validate prior to downloading a file (this was required in previous Samsung platform releases, example, SSSP2 & SSSP3).
 If the downloaded file already exists, the function will return as if it were a successful download.